chefgs/awscdk/two-tier-infra-project/AWS-CDK-Best-Practices.md

 ## Add CDK Code

-Run `cdk init` command for typescipt code and start adding your files
+When we run `cdk init` command for typescipt code, it auto generates your files & directory structure

+     ```bash
+     cdk init app --language typescript
+     ```

 ---